appliedtopology/ctl/Building.md

 If the instructions so far have not helped you to escape dependency hell.
 Do not fear.
 We have tried to make such non-simple installs as _simple as possible_.

-If you are having trouble please do [file an issue](https://github.com/appliedtopology/ctl/issues).

 ## Local Dependencies
 So you dont have root access, or, you don't want to do a system wide installation, or, you want to try and compile against some special version of a dependency.
 No problem!

 The [### Installing Local Dependencies](next sub section) has instructions on _installing_ local copies of software.

 And then the [### Pointing CMake at the local dependencies](final sub section) explains how to easily point CMake at those local copies.

 ### Installing Local Dependencies
 1. If the system does not have CMake, then follow the instructions below to install [### CMake (From Source)](CMake from source)